mdibl/biocore_documentation/computational_skills/commandline_interface/cli_orientation.md

 ## Introduction

-Hi!
+Hello!
 Welcome to our Command Line Orientation!
 This document is meant to act as a guide to the command line, with links to useful resources, videos, and additional documentation for you to access and review.
 We've also included a link to a short worksheet, meant to test your CLI skills.
 For parity of experience, we've spun up personal Amazon compute instances for each user.
 This lets every student follow along, regardless of their local operating system.

 Included under each module will be links to relevant material, provided by both in-house and external authors.

 ## Available Materials and References

-* For our in-house Command Line markdown documentation, select this [link](biocore_stuff).
+* For our in-house Command Line markdown documentation, select this [link](https://compbio.mdibl.org/resources/tutorials/computational_skills/commandline_interface/documents).
-* Click this [link](https://www.youtube.com/watch?v=Irl8VXxqs8o) to access useful Command Line videos by the Hubbard Center for Genome Studies.
+* Click this [link](https://www.youtube.com/channel/UCEGqL6Li_k2DX86a2L6DAoQ/videos) to access useful Command Line videos by the Hubbard Center for Genome Studies.
 These will be helpful for all Modules.
 * This [link](https://ngs-docs.github.io/2021-august-remote-computing/introduction-to-the-unix-command-line.html) also contains a useful guide to the command line, and from which the exercises somewhat follow.
 * Lastly, this [link](https://medium.com/hackernoon/a-gentle-introduction-to-tmux-8d784c404340) provides a fantastic introduction to the ```tmux``` program (which we'll cover in class).
+  * An alternative [link](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) if Medium is not available

 ## Module 0: SSH and Accessing Your Remote Machine